Flxpgnl/KNU_FaceBlurring/README.md

 - Enhance performance with GPU acceleration.
 - Add support for detecting and blurring multiple faces simultaneously in high-density scenes (at the moment my M2 Macbook Air can handle 4 faces).
+- a fun idea would be to implement this blurring for pets, such as cats and dogs.

 ## References and Documentation